giftkugel/awesome-ruhr-it-jobs/README.md

 ## Get a nice job!
 Have fun finding a good job! :smiley:

-Share this list on Twitter, or somewhere else,, so more persons can get the list and get the right job!
+Share this list on Twitter, or somewhere else, so more persons can get the list and get the right job!